terrastruct/d2-docs/docs/tour/text.md

 ## How do I position text?

 :::info
-This keyword is currently only on Terrastruct and has not been ported yet to local renders.
+This keyword is currently only on Terrastruct web app and has not been ported yet to local renders.
 In progress.
 :::